paxel/hop-scotch/README.md

 ## Processor

-The Processor is given to the hopscotch as an instance if an implementation of `ProcessorHopFactory<D,M>`.
+The Processor is given to the hopscotch as an instance if an implementation of `ProcessorHopFactory<D,M>`.<br/>
 Which provides 3 methods:

 ```java